exercism/python/exercises/practice/wordy/.approaches/introduction.md

 ```

 Rather than import methods from the `operator` module, this approach defines a series of [`lambda expressions`][lambdas] in the `OPERATIONS` dictionary.
-These `lambdas` then return a function that takes two numbers as arguments, returning the result.
+These `lambda`s then return a function that takes two numbers as arguments, returning the result.

 One drawback of this strategy over using named functions or methods from `operator` is the lack of debugging information should something go wrong with evaluation.
 Lambda expressions are all named `"lambda"` in stack traces, so it becomes less clear where an error is coming from if you have a number of lambda expressions within a large program.
-Since this is not a large program, debugging these `lambdas` is fairly straightforward.
+Since this is not a large program, debugging these `lambda`s is fairly straightforward.
-These "hand-crafted" `lambdas` could also introduce a mathematical error, although for the simple problems in Wordy, this is a fairly small consideration.
+These "hand-crafted" `lambda`s could also introduce a mathematical error, although for the simple problems in Wordy, this is a fairly small consideration.

 For more details, take a look at the [Lambdas in a Dictionary][approach-lambdas-in-a-dictionary] approach.